Set Operators in LINQ using C#

 Note: The most important thing that we always need to remember is, before learning something first we need to understand where and why we need to use that thing.
 With this keep in mind let’s proceed to this article.

 The Set Operators in LINQ are used to produce the result set based on the presence and absence of elements within the same or different data sources.
 That means these operations are performed either on a single data source or on multiple data sources and in the output some of the data are present and some of the data are absent.
 If this is not clear at the moment then don’t worry we will discuss each and everything with examples.

 Let us discuss some of the examples where we need to use the set operations.

-If we need to select the distinct records from a data source (No Duplicate Records) then we need to use Set Operations.
+- If we need to select the distinct records from a data source (No Duplicate Records) then we need to use Set Operators.